HAIR CARE PRODUCTS (NON-COLORING)

 7128

-While many chemicals in cosmetic products present slight or no danger, some are linked with considerable health problems, including developmental delays and cancer.
-Chemicals in cosmetics invade your body through the skin, inhalation, ingestion and internal use, and lead to the same dangers as food chemicals, per this site.
+Although many chemicals in beauty products and cosmetics present hardly any or no threat, several dozen have been linked with serious medical issues, including neurological harm and cancer.
+Chemicals in cosmetics invade a person's body through the skin and inhalation, and cause similar problems as food chemicals, per this site.

-Chemicals and contaminants associated with cancer are found in food, water, and many other common items.
-Yet, no area of consumer items is subject to less government inspection than cosmetics and other personal products, including Shine Booster.
-Though many of the chemicals and contaminants in cosmetics likely pose minimal risk, your exposure to a few is associated with worrying health concerns, including cancer.
+Chemicals associated with cancer are found in food, water, and a lot of other everyday goods.
+But, no area of consumer goods is accountable to less government oversight than cosmetics and other personal products, including Shine Booster.
+Although many of the chemicals in cosmetics in all likelihood pose minimal risk, subjection to some has been associated with worrying health problems, such as cancer.